TriesteCitizen/ctf-writeups/README.md

 - Network Inspection
 - Web Shells (malicious script that can be uploaded to a web server)
 - Brute Forcing (with tools like hydra (e.g. Agent Sudo)
+- nmap
+  1. Check version of software.
+Can it be exploited? https://www.exploit-db.com/
 - curl (-A to specify User-Agent. -L to follow any redirects)
 - Command Injection (modify payload according to given program/check for environment variables)
 - (PHP/Bash) Reverse Shells ( https://www.invicti.com/learn/reverse-shell/ )